laxman006/cryptic/README.md

 # Cryptic Project

 ## Overview
-Cryptic is a JavaScript application designed to provide a seamless experience for users.
-It utilizes modern JavaScript features and libraries to enhance functionality and performance.

 Decryption Process:

 Each character of the ciphertext was decrypted using the corresponding character of the key.
 The decrypted text HELLO matches the expected output.

 Mock API:

 The /encrypt endpoint returned the mock data (key: 'KEY', encrypted_text: 'RIJVS').
 The /verify endpoint successfully logged the payload and returned a mock success message.